Learning and Living Center (LLC)

 Bell Student Center

 The Bell Student Center, or “Bell” for short, is our oldest residential facility and holds a special place in the hearts of thousands of SCU Alumni that have called this facility home throughout its history.
 The Bell Center is in the shape of a block “U”.
-The residential wings of this building are under renovation for the 2019-2020 year.
-The commons area is being used currently as a student center.
+The residential wings of this building are under renovation currently.
+The commons area is being used currently as a student center and security and the resident student mail room can also be found in this facility.

 *Southwestern Christian University does not discriminate on the basis of race, color, national origin, sex, qualified handicap or disability in any of its policies, practices or procedures.
 This includes but is not limited to admission, financial aid and educational services.